petuum/tuun/docs/nni.rst

             }

-If you have more than one hyperparameter (e.g., we addionally tune on model type, which is in a categorical domain), in addition to the change made on the 'search_space' json file, the configuration argument can be tweaked like:
+If you have more than one hyperparameter (e.g., we addionally tune on model type, which is in a categorical domain), in addition to the change made on the `search_space` json file, the configuration argument can be tweaked like:

 .. code-block:: yaml